Obiohagwu/obiohagwu/_posts/2026-02-09-Your SAE looks solved. Your model disagrees.md

 Reconstruction metrics weight directions by the activation distribution (covariance).
 Loss change weights directions by sensitivity $$g$$ (and, beyond first order, curvature).
 If sensitivity mass lives in comparatively low-variance directions, you can have high $$R^2$$ and still hurt loss.

 This is the "proxy gap" mechanism in one sentence: **MSE/variance and loss sensitivity are different measures on activation space.**

+### Confound: fixed SAE training budget undertrains larger SAEs

+In these sweeps, every SAE gets the same 10M-token training budget, while $$d_{sae} \propto d_{model}$$.
+Empirically, alive fraction often falls with model size (especially early/mid at low $$k$$) under this fixed budget.
+That is consistent with larger SAEs being relatively more undertrained, which can degrade behavior preservation and direction-sensitive reconstruction metrics even when $$R^2$$ looks strong.
+(See Limitations and the 100M-token check below.)

 ---